-Because the interior plastic trim on most modern vehicles is very easy to remove and often hides an abundance of free space, that’s where you’re very likely to find a hidden GPS tracker.
-If you’re not keen on disassembling half of your car just to find one small box, you should use an electronic bug sweeper.
+Because the interior plastic trim on most modern vehicles is easy to remove and often hides an abundance of free space, that’s where you’re very likely to find a hidden GPS tracker.
+If you’re not keen on disassembling half of your car to find one small box, you should use an electronic bug sweeper.
 Electronic bug sweepers detect the presence of GPS and radio signals and can point you toward them, helping you find a GPS tracker in no time.

 When to Seek Professional Help

 Some GPS trackers are harder to find than others, but with the right counter-surveillance tools, finding even the most expertly hidden GPS tracker is possible, especially if you know where to look.
-If you find nothing but are still suspicious, it may be a good idea to have a professional car mechanic that you trust examine the vehicle in search of a hidden GPS tracking device.
+If you find nothing but are still suspicious, it may be a good idea to have a professional car mechanic that you trust to examine the vehicle in search of a hidden GPS tracking device.